- Dandruff is caused by “seborrhea dermatitis.”

 - Dry skin: This can happen during the winter when the air is very dry and it may go away during the summer.
 The flakes are usually small.
 You may also notice similar dryness on other parts of your body, such as your legs and arms.

-- Irritated, oily skin: sometimes called seborrheic dermatitis.
+- Irritated, oily skin: This is sometimes called seborrheic dermatitis.
 It affects not only your scalp, but also may affect areas in your body with many oil glands.
 For example: the eyebrows, sides of the nose, back of the ears, breastbone, armpits, or even your groin area.

 - Not shampooing enough: Your scalp skin cells naturally die and shed.
 Sometimes they can also get trapped in oily clumps.
 If you don’t shampoo regularly, these clumps may build up–causing dandruff.